michellejyao/elasticsearch/README.md

-# elasticsearch
-CLNC-141 - Setup Elasticsearch for logging
+# CLNC-141 - Setup Elasticsearch for logging